-Most importantly, analytics allows you to get a clear picture of what your target audience is looking for.
+Most importantly, analytics allows getting a picture of what the target audience is looking for.

-Asking Good Questions: the Core of Content Marketing Analytics
+Asking Good Questions: the Core of Content Marketing Strategy

-Relying on intuition alone to get your marketing strategies right is not a good idea.
+Relying on intuition alone to get marketing strategies right is not a good idea.

-It helps you measure your marketing initiatives and lets you keep track of your campaigns, so you can monitor their effectiveness and fine-tune them while they are active.
+It helps you measure marketing initiatives and lets you keep track of campaigns, so monitor effectiveness and fine-tune them while they are active.

-So what are the benefits of using these software packages?
+So what are the benefits of using software packages?

-Essentially, analytics offers in-depth analysis of your customers.
-Some of the information you can glean includes the following:
+Strategy offers in-depth analysis of customers.
+Some of the information glean includes the following:

 - What do they find interesting?

-- How much time do they spend on your site?
+- How much time do they spend on site?

 - Which pages generate more traffic?

-With this information, you can craft unique pieces of useful content tailored for your target audience.
+Craft unique pieces of useful content tailored to the target audience.

-Analytics gives you insight into what works on your website and what doesn’t.
+Analytics gives you insight into what works on a website and what doesn’t.

-Google Analytics is one of them.
-It’s free.
 It can bring you lots of insights.
-It can show you which channel acquisitions are actually working and which ones are not.
+For example, it can show you which channel acquisitions are actually working and which ones are not.

-You can get reports on your audience and check the visitors’ behavior.
+Get reports on the audience and check the visitors’ behavior.

 Tracking Conversions Based on Content

-For instance, suppose you have a specific blog post that drives traffic to your site.
+For instance, suppose you have a specific blog post that drives traffic to the site.
 Let’s say the blog post gets no less than 30,000 page views per month.

-Technically speaking, you’ve reached your marketing goals.
-Give yourself a pat on the back.
+Technically speaking, you’ve reached marketing goals.
+So pat yourself on the back.
 You might be tempted to go home, treat yourself to your favorite meal, and relax… But there is more to it than these numbers.

-You want to be sure that this piece of content can turn visitors into buyers who book an appointment, make a purchase, or contact you directly to learn more about your offerings.
+You want to be sure that content can turn visitors into buyers who book an appointment, make a purchase, contact you directly to learn more about offerings.

-Thus, you need to know if users are converted into customers after visiting your website via your blog post.
+Thus, you need to know if users are converted into customers after visiting the website via blog post.

-- First, copy the URL of the high-traffic webpage.
+- Copy the URL of the high-traffic webpage.

-- Now move your cursor to the top left corner and select the options “Conditions” and “Sequences”.
+- Move cursor to the top left corner and select the options “Conditions” and “Sequences”.
 From the drop-down menu, select “Sequences”.

-- Now, set step one as the webpage you are curious about.
+- Set step one as the webpage you are curious about.
 Paste the URL you copied earlier.
 Select “is followed by…” and set step two as the transaction parameter you want to measure.

-By following these steps, you can get a glimpse into the behavior of a specific segment of visitors – those that come to your website via the selected piece of content – and how it has impacted your website’s overall goals.
+By following steps, get a glimpse into the behavior of a specific segment of visitors – those that come to the website via the selected piece of content – and how it has impacted its overall goals.

-If your conversion rate does not measure up to the quantity of traffic, then something is wrong.
+If the conversion rate does not measure up to the quantity of traffic, something is wrong.

-This means users are bouncing off your website despite the original content and attractive layout.
+This means users are bouncing off-website despite the original content and attractive layout.

-With this knowledge, you can investigate further and make the necessary adjustments in line with strategies that are working.
+Investigate further and make the necessary adjustments in line with working strategies.